 The first day of the examination will consist of questions covering material presented in the core courses.
 Each of the two selected examiner for the core exam will prepare two questions, and the student will answer three out of four questions in the six hours allotted.
 Both examiners will grade the entire examination.
 If both examiners award a grade of Pass or above, the first day examination is awarded a passing grade.
-If one examiner gives either examination a grade of Fail and the other examiner gives a grade of Pass, the Graduate Director will appoint a third reader.
+If one examiner gives the core examination a grade of Fail and the other examiner gives a grade of Pass, the Graduate Director will appoint a third reader.

 The second day will consist of two examinations covering students' major and minor fields.
 The three selected examiners (two for the major field exam and one for the minor field exam) will write two questions each.
 Students will answer two questions for the major field and one for the minor field.
 Examiners will grade all answers on the part of the examination for which they have written questions.
-If both examiners give the major field examination a grade of Pass or above, that part is awarded a passing grade.
-If one major field examiner gives either examination a grade of Fail and the other examiner gives a grade of Pass, the Graduate Director will appoint a third reader.
-If the examiner gives the minor field examination a grade of Pass or above, that part is awarded a passing grade.
+If both examiners give the major field examiner gives the major field examination a grade of Fail and the other examiner gives a grade of Pass, the Graduate Director will appoint a third reader.
+If both major field examiners give the major field examiner gives the minor field examination a grade of Fail, that part is awarded a Fail grade.
+If the minor field examiner gives the minor field examiner give